 It’s nice not having a rigid schedule and to be able to set my own agenda, but in my experience so far (and I might be doing something really wrong), a lot of time spent 'writing' isn’t about actually writing at all.
 It's about plotting, planning and replanning (especially when you’re dealing with a manuscript you’ve written in two hour slots over nearly a decade).

 3) Searching for and submitting to opportunities takes forever.

-Before I left my job I'd watch deadlines go by for opportunities (competitions, magazine submissions, all that stuff) and feel really guilty I hadn't found the time to send something off, particularly in cases where I knew I had something already written that fit the brief.
-Now I can afford to be a bit more organised about this sort of thing, I can tell you that it really is terribly labourious and nothing to feel guilty about if you're working full-time and you don't do it.
+Before I left my job I'd watch deadlines go by for opportunities (competitions, magazine submissions, all that stuff) and feel really guilty I hadn't found the time to send something off, particularly in cases where I knew I had something already written that fitted the brief.
+Now I can afford to be a bit more organised about this sort of thing, but I can tell you it's terribly labourious and not doing it is nothing to feel guilty about if you've got other things on your plate.